 Inside, the pavilion is furnished with simple tables and stools designed by Ishigami to look like lily pads.

 Journalists were invited to preview the pavilion today, but Serpentine Galleries artistic director Hans Ulrich Obrist and CEO Yana Peel were not present as usual to introduce the structure.
-It was revealed today that Peel has resigned, after being linked to an Israeli spyware company.
+It was revealed today that Peel has resigned.

 However the pair have put out a joint statement describing the completed pavilion as "extraordinary".